Masks are still required in the dental office.

 The OCR releases the audit reports periodically as required by the federal HITECH Act of 2009.

-CDA Practice Support explains data breach notification requirements, summarizes the HIPAA Security Rule and provides dozens more privacy and HIPAA resources for members, including a sample Breach Notification Notice.
+CDA Practice Support explains data breach notification requirements, summarizes the HIPAA Security Rule, and provides dozens more privacy and HIPAA resources for members, including a sample Breach Notification Notice.
 Find all of them in the resource library.

 Also in December, the OCR announced proposed amendments to the HIPAA Privacy Rule that are intended primarily to improve coordination of care and case management and ease patient access to their information while also easing the regulatory burden on covered entities.

 The OCR’s Dec.
-10 news release states that the proposed changes include strengthening individuals’ rights to access their own health information, including electronic information; enhancing flexibilities for disclosures in emergency or threatening circumstances, such as the opioid and COVID-19 public health emergencies; and several others.
+10 news release states that the proposed changes include strengthening individuals’ rights to access their own health information, including electronic information; enhancing flexibilities for disclosures in an emergency or threatening circumstances, such as the opioid and COVID-19 public health emergencies; and several others.

 An adoption timeline for the amendments has not yet been set, but covered entities will have 180 days after the effective date of the amended rule to come into compliance.
 CDA will communicate the rule amendments and compliance deadline to members once that information is available.